Fed's Fischer warns against complacency on financial stability

-WASHINGTON Federal Reserve Board Vice Chair Stanley Fischer on Tuesday warned that the U.S. central bank must remain vigilant in monitoring financial stability risks.
+WASHINGTON (Reuters) - Federal Reserve Board Vice Chair Stanley Fischer on Tuesday warned that the U.S. central bank must remain vigilant in monitoring financial stability risks.

 "While significant progress has been made in recent years toward making the financial system more stable and resilient, we should not ever be complacent," Fischer said in prepared remarks to an International Monetary Fund workshop on financial surveillance and communication in Washington.